MbqIIB/notes/BPM/BPM_URLs.md

   * EXTERNAL_CLIENT: intended for non-relative URLs to be used by clients outside the data center, such as web browsers or process designer
   * INTERNAL_CLIENT: this is for communication between BPM components
   * Relative:  intended for relative URLs to facilitate access to browser-based web applications through various entry points.
 So this facilitates accessing the server directly or through a proxy
 * There are also specific scenarios for the different aspects of BPM applications.
-Configuring these specific senarios is optional and if
+Configuring these specific senarios is optional and if a scenario is not configured it defaults to one of the generic scenarios and follows its URL computation strategy.
+The default of each specific scenario is documented in the reference.
+* The BPM URL scenarios and their associated strategies are stored in `PROFILE_ROOT/config/cells/PROD-PServerCell/cell-bpm.xml`.
+Inside the file, there is a section named `bpmurls` which has the configuration of the three generic scenarios as well as any specific scenario to override the its generic default.

 #### Process Portal
 * by default process portal uses relative URLs.